amremaish/Shopping/README.md

 # Shopping
-it's an android application that helping peaple to meet a person in the same shop with certain time for shopping .
+it's an android application that helping a person to meet another person in the same shop with certain time for shopping .

 ### Tools
 - Java Programming